meowosaurus/aa-simplewiki/README.md

 ### Current Features

-* Create custom wiki pages with different subsections
+* Create custom wiki pages with different sections
-* Add an icon next to a menu or a subsection
+* Add an icon next to menus or sections
 * Edit pages on the admin panel with HTML
 * Basic permission system